FelipeCabelloE/BloomAlertHomework/README.md

 ### Backend

-1. For the backend, go to the **02backend** folder and run "python3 -m venv" this should create a virtual environment.
+1. For the backend, go to the **02backend** folder and run "python3 -m venv venv" this should create a virtual environment.

 2. With your virtual environment created, from the same folder, run "source venv/bin/activate".